fgolemo/mila-slider/README.md

-# Poppy Ergo Pusher
+# Mila Slider

-This is a fork from Poppy Ergo Jr but modified for a 3-DoF pushing configuration.
+This is a fork from Poppy Ergo Jr but modified for a 2-DoF sliding configuration.

 More documentation to follow.